 | 5 | AMZU | $35.75 | Direxion Daily Amazon Bull 2X ETF |

 Unfortunately, the list is a bit heavy on technology but that’s where the options liquidity exists right now.
-In the future, hopefully I can expand on this list to be more diverse.
+In the future, hopefully I can expand on it to be a vastly more diverse group.
 For now, these are acceptable and meet my minimum requirements.
+Though, if you’re able to identify some other leveraged ETF’s with good options liquidity I know we would all appreciate you sharing in the comments below.

 Leveraged ETF Focus

 Rather than break out each individual symbol above I thought it would be more beneficial to highlight a few key areas related to leveraged ETF trading.
 Sort of a Q & A style section here pointing out some of the risks or advantages they offer.
-Therefore, in the next few sections I’ll focus my attention away from the top 5 leveraged ETF’s for options trading and more on each specific topic.
+In the next few sections I’ll focus my attention away from the top 5 leveraged ETF’s for options trading and more on each some key benefits or drawbacks.

 Primary Advantage to Leveraged ETF’s